Cinnamon Streusel Rhubarb Bread

 Literally full of them – there’s a layer in the middle of the bread, in addition to a coating on top!
 Be prepared for streusel crumbles everywhere when you slice the bread….
 I highly suggest slicing it ahead of time so you can eat them all yourself before sharing the rest of the bread.
 Not that I did that before bringing the rest of the bread into the lab or anything.
 Nope.
 Not at all.

-Cinnamon Streusel Rhubarb Quick Bread
+Tips and Tricks for Cinnamon Streusel Rhubarb Bread

 - 1 1/2 cups loosely packed brown sugar